Frequently Asked Questions

 3. How May My Family Be Involved in Play Therapy?

 Families play an important role in children's healing processes.
 The interaction between children's problems and their families is always complex.
-Sometimes children develop problems as a way of signaling that there is something wrong in the family.
-Other times the entire family becomes distressed because the child's problems are so disruptive.
+Sometimes children display behavior as a way of signaling that there is something could function in a better way for the family.
+Other times the entire family becomes distressed because the child's behaviors are so disruptive.
 In all cases, children and families heal faster when they work together.